How to Name a Startup: Step-by-Step Naming Process

 - Use a slight variation that's available

-Filter 4: Trademark Conflicts
+Filter 4: Trademark conflicts

 Search the USPTO trademark database for each remaining name.
 You're looking for registered trademarks in related categories that could cause conflicts.